 The Commission defines taxi service as the business of carrying passengers for hire by a vehicle along the most direct route between the points of origin and destination or a route under the control of the person who hired the vehicle.
 Taxi rides are either prearranged or on-demand and conducted within a defined geographic area at a metered, mileage-based or per-trip fare.

-There are currently 24 taxicab carriers that hold a Certificate of Public Convenience and Necessity to provide taxi services in the State of Nebraska.
-In May 2019, one taxicab company - Thuc Van Ngo d/b/a South Sioux Taxi - suspended its operations until October 1, 2019, and was granted an extension of its suspension until October 1, 2020.
-Two taxicab authorities transferred to new ownership:
+There are currently 23 taxicab carriers that hold a Certificate of Public Convenience and Necessity to provide taxi services in the State of Nebraska.
+In 2020, two taxicab companies suspended operations and the Commission revoked one taxicab authority.